THE ICE PROJECT

 I have a dog, Theo.

-I got him from a shelter after he was rescued from another high-kill shelter, and so he has some fear issues.
+I adopted him from Watermelon Mountain Ranch (New Mexico’s largest no-kill shelter) after he was rescued from another (high-kill) shelter in Aztec, NM, and so he has some fear issues.....

 He prefers to eat outside when no one is watching him, whatever the weather.

 Four winters ago, every morning that I would bring in his water bowl to fill it up, the water still left in the bottom would have frozen to an icy disc.
 I would run the bowl under hot water in the sink, take out the ice, and I always noticed how beautiful the different ice shapes/patterns were that emerged.